Dr. Nelson Noa

 Negotiation and conflict management at work, with a current emphasis on gender and negotiation, and on organizational and personal antecedents of employees conflicts and conflict management.

-Dr. Nelson is a lecturer at the School of Economics and Management in The Academic College of Tel Aviv Yaffo (MTA), teaching MA courses in organizational psychology, organizational development, and negotiation and conflict management in organizations.
+Faculty member, researching negotiation and conflict management in The Academic College of Tel Aviv Yaffo (MTA), teaching MA courses in organizational psychology, organizational development, and negotiation and conflict management in organizations.
 Dr. Nelson also supervises MA research in organizational psychology.
 She earned her Ph.D. degree in Social-Organizational Psychology from Bar-ilan University, for a dissertation on the effects of gender and power on negotiators' behavior and outcomes.
 After which, she continued research in organizational psychology, mostly in the field of negotiation and conflict management.
-Currently, Dr. Nelson is leading two lines of research: the first, on mediators and moderators of gender effects on employee's negotiation initiation; and the second, on organizational (culture, leadership) and personal (motivation) antecedents of employees' conflicts and conflict management.
+Currently, Dr. Nelson is leading two lines of research: the first, on mediators and moderators of gender effects on employee's self-advocating negotiations; and the second, on organizational (e.g., culture, leadership) and personal (e. g., motivation) antecedents of employees' conflicts.
 She serves as reviewer for scholarly journals, among them Journal of Conflict Resolution, International Journal of Conflict Management, Employee Relations, and Journal of Negotiation and Conflict Management Research.
 Her works are published in peer-reviewed journals and presented in international conferences.

 Nelson, N., Kalfon – Hakhmigari.
 M., Horesh, N. (2022).
 Initiating salary negotiations: a mixed-methods study into the effects of gender, shame and pay-raise justifications.
 International Journal of Conflict Management.
 [Published online ahead of print]